-Events such as fundraisers for non-profits often see much higher donation rates than for-profit events (like concerts).
+Nonprofit fundraiser events often see much higher donation rates than for-profit events (like concerts).
 The percentage of happy donors also varies based on the amount of your suggested donation.
 The more you ask for, the fewer will pay.

 The key to hitting that “sweet spot” in which the money flows freely is to accurately assess the value of your gathering.
 To do that, you must distance yourself as the host or promoter and take a hard look at what your event means to attendees.
-Is it something your guests really want to get in to, such as a beer or wine tasting?
+Is it something your guests really want to get into, such as a beer or wine tasting?
 They may be willing to pay more if they feel they will get more out of it.
 Is it something they come to out of obligation, like a fundraiser for their child or grandchild’s school?
-In this case donations may be lower.
+In this case, donations may be lower.

 Regardless of what type of event you’re promoting (or to whom you’re promoting it), there are certain things you can do to increase that perceived value and boost the donations you receive.

 Ticketstripe offers you the ability to accept a variety of donations, from suggested amounts to PWYW (pay what you wish with admission).
 This allows you a ton of creative freedom to use donations to raise more funds for your cause, crafting individual messages for each donation.
 Here are some examples of the different donation types you can mix and match on your Ticketstripe event page and the benefits of using each.

 Flexible donations allow the donor to enter a custom donation amount.